-The Finance, Premises and Audit committee is a sub-committee of the board of trustees.
+The Finance, Audit and Risk committee is a sub-committee of the board of trustees.
 Its purpose is to report to the board of trustees on a timely basis the finance of the academy.
+Two of the committee meetings were combined with the Trust Board meetings due to the support required for Reddish Vale.
+The attendance is included in both tables.

-Attendance at meetings in the period was as follows:
+Attendance at meetings in the year was as follows: